cs4804-24c/a3-Experiment/README.md

 # Humans scewed logorithmic?

-### premis
+### premise

-We came accross these websites claiming having experiments that show humans naturally tend to process things natually as logorithmic rather than naturally linear.
+We came across these websites claiming to have experiments that show humans naturally tend to process things natually as logorithmic rather than naturally linear.
 While these claims were mainly claiming pre-k being naturally logorithmic, we wanted to see if normal people like us wpi stem folks still skew logorithmically.

 We designed an experiment to have people guess the value of a point on a number line from 0 to 700.
 The hope being if we still thought logorithmically, then the data would follow a more logorithmic trend instead of a strictly linear trend.